 It is said that the higher the processor speed it will affect more the consumption of the battery life of the laptops.
 Most often, higher processor speed drains the battery fast but compared to before years the rate of battery life discharge has reduced.
-Even the amount of processor being used over the period also considered, so take care while buying a sound processor that does not affect your battery life more.
+Even the amount of processors being used over the period is also considered, so take care while buying a sound processor that does not affect your battery life more.

 Q. What is the 8th generation?

 Ans.
-Intel officially announced the first of its 8th Generation Intel Core processors on 21 August, revamped with a new quad-core configuration and a range of silicon optimizations.
+Intel officially announced the first of its 8th Generation processors on 21 August, revamped with a new quad-core configuration and a range of silicon optimizations.
 In short, 8th gen is up to 40 percent faster* than existing 7th Generation chips and offers a 2x boost versus a five-year-old PC.

 Q. How do I know what generation my processor is?